stuburger/yafl/packages/docs/docs/form.md

 ### `onSubmit?: (formValue: T) => boolean | void`

 The function to call on form submission.
 By default the `formValue` argument will contain only fields that are actually mounted.
 To include all values in your form you can use the `submitUnregisteredValues` prop.
 If you return false from this function, `submitCount` will not be incremented.
-Returning nothing or a value of any other type will have no effect on the default behaviour.
+Returning nothing or a value of any other type will have no effect on the default behavior.

 ### `submitUnregisteredValues?: boolean`